Hurricane Oscar (2024): Meteorological history

 At the time, Oscar had a small central dense overcast fueled by hot towers, surrounded by well-defined rainbands.
 The storm moved westward, steered by a ridge to its north.
 Oscar's compact size and inner core structure, combined with very warm sea-surface temperatures and favorable atmospheric conditions, soon ignited a period of rapid intensification.
 Based on observations from Air Force Reserve Hurricane Hunters, Oscar reached hurricane intensity before 18:00 UTC on October 19.
 Oscar's eye was determined to be only 3 nmi in diameter.
 A few hours later, at 20:15 UTC, the hurricane reached an initial peak strength with winds of 75 kn, as it was making landfall on Grand Turk Island.
 Around this time, synthetic-aperture radar showed that hurricane-force winds extended only about 5 nmi out from the center.
 Additionally, the ridge that had been steering Oscar eroded, causing the storm to slow markedly.
 Then, after weakening slightly overnight, the hurricane's core passed along and just south of Inagua on the morning of October 20, while making a southwestward turn.
 That afternoon, while approaching Cuba, the storm restrengthened, attaining its peak intensity with maximum winds of 75 kn and a minimum pressure of 984 mbar.
 At 21:50 UTC that same day, Oscar made landfall in eastern Cuba, near Baracoa.

 After moving ashore, Oscar quickly weakened into a tropical storm.
 Then, while over the mountainous terrain of eastern Cuba, the storm's circulation became more disrupted, and its forward motion slowed to a 4 km/h crawl, as the steering currents over the system collapsed.
 The storm remained near stationary inland until a trough over the western Atlantic pulled Oscar northward, where its circulation emerged over the Atlantic early on October 22.
 While still producing tropical-storm-force winds, the system struggled to retain tropical characteristics.
 Oscar moved into the central Bahamas where it opened into a trough by 18:00 UTC on October 22; its remnants were soon fully absorbed by a larger extratropical cyclone.

 Forecast errors and distinctions

-Philippe Papin of the NHC noted that Oscar "...kind of snuck up a little bit on us".
+Philippe Papin of the National Hurricane Center noted that Oscar "...kind of snuck up a little bit on us".
 As the predecessor to Oscar made its way north of the Greater Antilles, models began to stop showing tropical development in their forecasts.
 WPLG, a Miami-based news station, noted that forecast models likely struggled due to the small size of Oscar.

 Oscar's hurricane-force wind field was the smallest on record in the Atlantic basin at a 5-6 mi radius windfield.
 Due to its compact size, most satellites were unable to accurately measure its actual strength.
 RADARSAT, a high-resolution Canadian satellite, showed that Oscar could have peaked around Category 2 or 3 strength prior to landfall.